LassoSoft/LassoGuide/lasso_guide_source/databases/database-interaction.rst

 to determine the data source, table references within the statement can include both a database name and a table name (e.g. "contacts.people") in order to fetch results from multiple tables.
-For example, to create a new database in MySQL, a "CREATE DATABASE" statement can be executed with "-Database" set to "Site".
+For example, to create a new database in MySQL, a "CREATE DATABASE" statement can be executed with "-database" set to a name of a database in the host you want the new databse to reside in.

 When referencing the name of a database and table in a SQL statement (e.g.
 "contacts.people"), only the true names of a database can be used as MySQL does